eclipse-bluechi/bluechi/doc/docs/api/description.md

   * `Status` - `s`

     Status of the node, currently one of: `online`, `offline`.
 Emits changed when this changes.

+  * `PeerIp` - `s`

+    IP of the node.
+    The address might be set even though the node is still offline since a call to org.eclipse.bluechi.Controller.Register hasn't been made.

   * `LastSeenTimestamp` - `t`